xrettle/WFGY/TensionUniverse/BlackHole/Q053_existence_of_one_way_functions.md

 ## 5. Counterfactual tension worlds

 We now describe two counterfactual worlds in terms of observable patterns, not deep generative rules.
+All world representing states mentioned in this section are taken in the regular domain `M_reg`.

 ### 5.1 World T (one way functions exist)